Big Eden

 Big Eden is a 2000 romantic comedy-drama film written and directed by Thomas Bezucha.
 Arye Gross stars as Henry Hart, a successful gay artist from New York City who returns to his rural hometown in Montana to care for his ailing grandfather.
 Henry is welcomed back by the townsfolk, all of whom are aware of his sexuality and are highly accepting and even supportive towards him (the film's plot and dialogue is notably devoid of homophobic content).
-However, during the months he stays in the town, Henry is forced to confront his unresolved feelings for his high school friend Dean Stewart, while simultaneously being oblivious to the feelings of Pike Dexter (Eric Schweig), the shy Native American owner of the town's general store.
+During the months he stays in the town, Henry is forced to confront his unresolved feelings for his high school friend Dean Stewart (Tim DeKay), while simultaneously being oblivious to the feelings of Pike Dexter (Eric Schweig), the shy Native American owner of the town's general store.

 The film won awards from several gay and lesbian film festivals, and was nominated for best limited release film at the GLAAD Media Awards in 2002.
 Except for the opening sequence, the motion picture was entirely shot in Montana.

 Plot

-In June 2000, Henry Hart, a gay man, successful artist living in New York, receives a call from his old friend Grace Cornwell, a kindergarten teacher in his hometown, who tells him that his grandfather Sam had a stroke.
-Although his assistant, Mary Bishop, wants him to stay, Henry feels himself bound to visit and help his ailing grandfather.
+In June 2000, Henry Hart, a gay man and successful artist living in New York, receives a call from his old friend Grace Cornwell, a kindergarten teacher in his hometown, who tells him that his grandfather Sam had a stroke.
+Although his assistant, Mary Margaret Bishop, wants him to stay, Henry feels himself bound to visit and help his ailing grandfather.
 He jumps on the next plane to his hometown, Big Eden, Montana, giving up his new home and career.
-Stranded in his place of birth Henry is confronted by the changes of time.
-Though Sam is becoming better, Henry has the feeling that he should stay with his helpless grandfather because he himself fears becoming an orphan.
-While accompanying Sam to church every Sunday he involuntarily becomes part of the town life and gossip again.
-The town-folks somehow always knew about his sexuality, but never mentioned it publicly.
-Further complicating the situation is the presence of his former high-school crush Dean Stewart, who moved back in town a week earlier.
-Dean has just split up from his wife and has returned to Big Eden with his kids Ben and Andrew.
+Stranded in his place of birth, Henry is confronted by the changes of time.
+Though Sam is recuperating, Henry feels that he should stay with his helpless grandfather because he fears becoming an orphan.
+While accompanying Sam to church every Sunday, he involuntarily becomes part of the town life and gossip again.
+The townfolks somehow always knew about his sexuality, but never mentioned it publicly.
+Further complicating the situation is the presence of his former high school crush Dean Stewart.
+Dean has just split up from his wife and has returned to Big Eden with his children Ben and Andrew.
 This leaves Henry trying to work out his unresolved feelings for Dean.